-New research reveals dengue fever mystery in two US cities both exposed to riskNovember 14th, 2013 in Diseases, Conditions, Syndromes /
+New research reveals dengue fever mystery in two US cities both exposed to riskNovember 14, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 As dengue fever continues to spread from Key West north into the Florida mainland, it remains a mystery as to why this dangerous mosquito-borne illness is not yet common around Tucson, Arizona—even though outbreaks routinely occur in nearby Mexico and mosquitoes that can carry dengue are now common in the state, according to a new research presented today at the annual meeting of the American Society of Tropical Medicine and Hygiene (ASTMH).